 Bruno met and married the love of his life, Suzanne.
 She became not only his partner in life, but his partner in business as well.

-1939 The Scheidts escape to America
+1939 The Scheidts leave for America

 Having already traveled to several other countries, Bruno remarked that, upon arriving in America, he was struck that the signs welcomed immigrants in their native languages.
 Every other country’s welcome signs were written only in the local language.
 Bruno spent his commutes to the office learning and practicing his English.

 1939 Bruno begins importing after 1 month in America

 Within a month of arriving in America, Bruno identified a market for dried mushrooms and began importing them from his original supplier in France.
 To this day, Roland Foods has maintained their relationship with this supplier—an impressive 80-plus years!

 As World War II raged on, Bruno focused his efforts on the domestic market, but as soon as it came to a close, resumed his import business.
 He hired Roland Foods' first employees, including George Winkel and Kurt Lang, who became a critical part of expanding the company's reach.
 Together, they focused on importing hard-to-find European and Asian products.

 Bruno and Suzanne set up their first office in America in the modern-day Tribeca neighborhood in Manhattan.
 They pushed together two wooden desks in their tiny space.
 Suzanne served as bookkeeper while Bruno focused on sales and business development.